-By Annie Neimand, Ph.D., Ann Christiano, and Lauren Parater
+By Lauren Parater, Annie Neimand, Ph.D., and Ann Christiano

-Experts have noted that communication on displacement in the context of climate change (why people leave and what happens once they are in a new location) sometimes overstate a causal relationship between climate change and mobility.
-In a document that outlines the history and evolution of discussions on climate change and human mobility, Erica Bower, former Associate Climate Change Officer at UN Agency for Refugees (UNHCR), explains “early publications, the relationship between climate impacts and human mobility was discussed in one way: a direct causal relationship, where massive environmental and climatic changes will directly induce massive population displacements.”
+Experts have noted that communication on displacement sometimes overstates a causal relationship between climate change and mobility.
+In documenting the history and evolution of discussions on climate change and human mobility, Erica Bower, former Associate Climate Change Officer at UN Agency for Refugees (UNHCR), notes that, “in early publications, the relationship between climate impacts and human mobility was discussed in one way: a direct causal relationship, where massive environmental and climatic changes will directly induce massive population displacements.”

-Similarly, in a report on how the news media covered Syria and climate change, Alex Randall, project manager of the Climate Change and Migration Coalition, writes “Media reporting represents a simplified, but not wholly inaccurate representation of the evidence linking climate, drought and human movement.”
+In a report on how the news media covered Syria and climate change, Alex Randall, project manager of the Climate Change and Migration Coalition, writes, “Media reporting represents a simplified, but not wholly inaccurate representation of the evidence linking climate, drought and human movement.”

-Those who communicate on this issue need to be careful not to produce oversimplified narratives for why people move, and instead include the multiple interlocking factors that drive movement, as well as the multiple paths that appear after people move to a new location.
+Avoid oversimplified narratives of why people move.
+Include the multiple interlocking factors that drive movement, and the multiple paths that appear after people relocate.
 Some communities are able to return to their homes, some are not.
-And in some cases, mobility is cyclical, with people moving multiple times, whether that is because they are forced to because they can no longer safely live in their community, or they must leave in the dry season to pursue work.
+And in some cases, mobility is cyclical, with people moving multiple times, whether they are forced to because they can no longer safely live in their community, or they must leave in the dry season to pursue work.

-How do we overcome the oversimplification of complex reasons people move?
-Science tells us that storytelling is the greatest tool we have for building understanding of and engagement with complex issues.
+How do we overcome the oversimplification of the complex reasons people move?
+Science tells us that storytelling is the best tool we have for building understanding of and engagement with complex issues.

-By building stories with intention, we can identify characters, emotions and contexts that will help our community understand and care about the challenges, barriers and nuances in displacement (Christiano, Neimand, Sheehan, 2018).
+By building stories with intention, we can identify characters, emotions and contexts that will help our community understand and care about the challenges, barriers and nuances of displacement (Christiano, Neimand, Sheehan, 2018).

-Stories must follow the narrative arc to gain the cognitive and psychological benefits of storytelling.
-Stories include characters and settings, a beginning, middle and end, and conflict and resolution.
 A quote, vignette or message is not a story.
 In stories about complex issues, situational factors — like a flood, drought, political turmoil, ethnic conflict — should be the setting of the story.
-We should step into the world of the characters, experience the world from their perspectives, and watch as they make decisions and grapple with a particular challenge.
+Create opportunities for those experiencing the story to step into the world of the characters, see the world from their perspectives, and watch as they make decisions and grapple with their challenges.

-The hero of the story should be the thing you want your audience to support — whether that is a program, policy or refugee-driven innovation.
+The hero of the story should represent what you want your audience to support — whether a programme, policy or refugee-driven innovation.
 The villain should be situational and systemic factors — such as policy or institutional barriers — to overcome.
-Include authentic and non-stereotypical characters that break expectations and that your audience can connect to.
+Include authentic and non-stereotypical characters that break expectations and to which your audience can connect.
 Include different plot structures, surprising twists and unexpected turns to keep their attention.
-And importantly, when conveying the moral of the story or the solution you want them to support, give them 2 + 2, not 4.
-In other words, let them do the work of putting the pieces together and come to the conclusion that your policy, program or solution is what must be done.
+And importantly, when conveying the moral of the story or the solution you want your readers to support, give them 2 + 2, not 4.
+In other words, let them do the work of putting the pieces together and come to the conclusion that your policy, programme or solution is what must be done.

 Abu Siddique will be counted twice in this year’s refugee statistics.
 He’ll be counted once for fleeing Myanmar across the border to Bangladesh.
 And a second time for moving to escape the monsoon flooding that followed.